 What is Accreditation?

 Educational accreditation is a type of quality assurance process, performed by an external body, to determine if the service and operations of an educational institute or programme meet applicable standards.
-In most countries this is done by a government organisation.
-In the USA it is done by private accrediting agencies.
+In most countries, this process is carried out by a government organisation and by private accrediting agencies in the USA

 Through accreditation, an education provider can maintain and improve its standards and practices.
 Accrediting bodies develop criteria or standards by which an organisation can be measured.
 It is the responsibility of the accrediting body to audit the programme or educational institute on the basis of quality, accountability, and improvement.

 Accreditation is important to various groups because it represents an organisation's commitment to quality and control.
 Being an accredited programme/organisation helps to demonstrate that the quality and control criteria set by accreditation agencies are being met.

 Business and industry leaders are interested in the quality of programmes and consider accreditation status an important factor.
 Accreditation shows that the programme/institute has achieved certain standard regarding procedure and policy control and compliance with established standards.